 It is not abnormal to have the customer owing the contractor money.
 Actually this is the norm for construction.
 It would be abnormal to have draws in excess of actual work done.
 This is true for two reasons, first, rarely do customers prepay for work; deposits are normal, but not large prepayments.
 Secondly, the mortgage or bank does not typically advance funds on the draw schedule.
 See Construction Draw Schedule for more information about draw schedules.

 Now that the revenue has been recognized and the dollar value transferred from the balance sheet, it is time to address the costs of construction.

-Costs of Construction Transferred to the Profit and Loss Statement
+Step 3: Transfer Costs of Construction to the Profit and Loss Statement

 In principle, if the project is a certain percentage complete, and the projected costs are ZZZ,ZZZ dollars, then the respective percentage change is transferred from the WIP account to the direct costs section of the profit and loss statement.
 This is important to understand, it is extremely rare for the costs transferred to the profit and loss statement to exceed the existing balance in the WIP account for that project.
 Think about this for a moment.
 If the costs transferred are greater than the existing balance, then the contractor overestimated the costs to build the project.
 This rarely happens.

 There should be costs in the WIP account that have not been transferred due to cost overruns.
 If this dollar value remaining in the WIP account exceeds the estimated costs by more than 3% then the contractor needs to evaluate the source of the cost overrun.
 This is explained and illustrated in another article.
 For now, the costs in the WIP account cannot go below zero on the books.
 If the remaining costs in the WIP account are less than 3% of the estimated costs of construction, then it is considered reasonable and there is no need for alarm or requirement to review the underlying reason for this cost overrun.
 It is transferred at the end of the project in the final determination of costs.